linyuiz/EviAnn_update/README.md

 Note that the total Threads are threads multiplied by Parallel Task Num, for example: 60 x 3 = 180 threads.

 # Run log
+This is the command: zgtools EviAnn 00.used_data/genome.fa 00.used_data/00.homo_data/ 00.used_data/01.RNA_data/ 60 3 Pair_NGS other.gff.list runtime log:
 <div align="center"><img src="https://s2.loli.net/2025/05/26/NUJnhzirDsOAZlk.png" alt="Your Image Description" style="width: 90%;"/></div>

 # Main output